Sometimes the easiest way to get ideas flowing or to get past communication barriers is to visualize what you’re talking about.

 Instead of relying on a static whiteboard, try Lucidchart.
 Lucidchart can be a quick and easy way to capture the whiteboarding experience wherever you go, whether you’re mapping out your own ideas or doing a team brainstorm.

-Here are 10 ways you can use Lucidchart as your digital whiteboard.
+Here are 10 ways you can use Lucidchart as your online whiteboarding software to visualize all your best ideas.

 1. Give yourself some space